The protocol for

 As millions of robots are manufactured and deployed—from warehouse arms to delivery bots to humanoids—there is no standard way to:

-- Authenticate who is allowed to control it
+- Auth Authenticate who is allowed to control it

 RCAN is an open protocol specification designed to solve these problems with a federated, offline-resilient architecture.